Tamil nationalism: Demand for state flag

 Officially Tamil Nadu does not have its own state flag and a flag like the Kannada flag of Karnataka is proposed for Tamil Nadu by various Tamil nationalists.
 Thanthai Periyar Dravidar Kazhagam and Naam Tamilar Katchi each hoisted different self-proclaimed Tamil Nadu flags on 1 November 2020 Tamil Nadu Day.
-The Police warned and booked members for violating the Indian constitution by raising an unofficial flag for TamilNadu proceeded by Naam Tamilar Katchi among the public.
+The police warned and booked members for violating the Indian constitution by raising an unofficial flag for Tamil Nadu proceeded by Naam Tamilar Katchi among the public.